Nuitka/Nuitka-website/doc/doc/roadmap.rst

    A schema was created and helps editing in Visual Code, user files can be provided.

    A documentation was created, the next step is to make a series of postings detailing each feature further.

 ************
  Standalone
 ************

--  "Multidist" support (undecided)
+-  "Multidist" support (public)

    Allow combining multiple main programs into one, called "multidist".
    These will work with a dispatcher that decides from the binary name